MrMrP/basic-html-bio-with-css/README.md

 This example acts as a small biography section for a user profile.

 Biography section contains:

- Picture and Description
+ -Picture and Description
- Contact Info
+ -Contact Info

 The container holding the bio w/picture and contact info and can be modified to fit any need with slight modiciation to CSS styling.